shivangvijay/Python-Logger/README.md

 # Python-Logger
 When developing a software application, it is essential to have a logging mechanism in place that records information about the application's behavior.
 Logging provides valuable insights into the performance and behavior of an application, and it is a necessary tool for debugging and troubleshooting issues.

 This Python logging module provides a robust and flexible framework for logging messages from a Python application.
 The module provides various classes and methods that allow you to customize logging behavior, such as formatting log messages, filtering log records based on their severity, and routing log messages to different handlers.

+View Documnetation of the Project:- python-logger.readthedocs.io

 This Python Logger designed to be as simple to use and easy to customize.